gmc-code/PC-Python/docs/python_files/text_files.rst

 | Use the ``open()`` function to open a file.

-| In most cases the syntax to use is:
+| In most used syntax is:

 .. py:function:: open(file, mode='r')